shrijit01/oneweather-FE/README.md

 view weather in short card in the bottom cards we can view a total 24Hours weather data in that cards.
 In bottom Additional information card we can see that additional info of weather.
 In the Bottom section i have Implimented A Feature Where we can see a tempreature in graph/Chart.

+updates:-

+integrate graph for temperature and wind speed